fastify/fastify-sensible/README.md

 ```

 #### `reply.preventCache`
-The `reply` interface is decorated an helper to set the cache control header to a no caching configuration.
+The `reply` interface is decorated with a helper to set the cache control header to a no caching configuration.
 ```js
 fastify.get('/', (req, reply) => {
   // will set cache-control to 'no-store, max-age=0, private'